 “May I explain?”

 “Please.
 Let me try.
 My behavior of last night is so unlike me.
 I believe I can account for it, though not excuse it by any means.
-I was dead tired, ma’am” – he did not dare to address her Grübechen just then – “but the rule is, no one upstairs until all are ready to retire.
-Stupidest thing I ever heard.
+I was dead tired, ma’am” – he did not dare address her Grübechen, the friendship may be off – “but the rule is, no one upstairs until all are ready to retire.1 Stupidest thing I ever heard.
 The price fixe dinner was abominable.
 I drank out of misery, on an empty stomach.
 I’m afraid I overdid.”